Beauty and the Beast (Disney song): Critical reception

-Unlike Lansbury's version, the Dion-Bryson single has earned generally mixed reviews; critics generally voice their preferences for Lansbury's version than Dion and Bryson's.
+Unlike Lansbury's version, the Dion–Bryson single has received generally mixed reviews; critics often express a preference for Lansbury's rendition over Dion and Bryson's.
 Filmtracks.com wrote that Dion's performance "made many fans wish that she had been given it as a solo".
-Arion Berger of Entertainment Weekly praised Dion's vocals, describing "Beauty and the Beast" as "a perfect showcase for what she's best at".
-Describing the duet as "extremely effective", Sputnikmusic's Irving Tan lauded the single, writing, "As the entirety of the film's poignancy is hinged on the chemistry between Bryson and Dion, having the pair pull their assignment off beautifully is ultimately a fantastic conclusion to events".
-Jeff Benjamin of Fuse described the song as "a fantastic duet".
-However, the Chicago Tribunes Brad Webber panned the rendition as a "sickly sweet, by-the-book ... standard" that "belie[s] [Dion's] talent", while The Stars Michael Cheang accused the single of being "over-wrought".
-Critics have been vocal in their preference for Lansbury's rendition; while praising the film version, Spins Andrew Unterberger dismissed the single as "unbearably cloying".
-Similarly, Kristian Lin of Fort Worth Weekly panned the single while complimenting Lansbury's version, advising audience members to "Clear out of the theater before Celine Dion and Peabo Bryson butcher the title song over the end credits," while Consequence of Sounds Dan Caffrey felt that "It's a shame that the most globally known version of 'Beauty and the Beast' is the one sung by Celine Dion and Peabo Bryson as opposed to the one sung by" Lansbury.
+Arion Berger of Entertainment Weekly praised Dion's vocals, calling the song "a perfect showcase for what she's best at".
+Describing the duet as "extremely effective", Sputnikmusic's Irving Tan lauded the single, writing that "as the entirety of the film's poignancy is hinged on the chemistry between Bryson and Dion, having the pair pull their assignment off beautifully is ultimately a fantastic conclusion to events".
+Jeff Benjamin of Fuse described the track as "a fantastic duet".

+However, the Chicago Tribunes Brad Webber criticized the rendition as a "sickly sweet, by-the-book ... standard" that "belie[s] [Dion's] talent".
+The Stars Michael Cheang described the single as "over-wrought".
+Critics have frequently voiced their preference for Lansbury's version; while praising the film rendition, Spins Andrew Unterberger dismissed the single as "unbearably cloying".
+Similarly, Kristian Lin of Fort Worth Weekly panned the single while complimenting Lansbury's performance, advising audiences to "Clear out of the theater before Celine Dion and Peabo Bryson butcher the title song over the end credits".
+Dan Caffrey of Consequence of Sound felt that "It's a shame that the most globally known version of 'Beauty and the Beast' is the one sung by Celine Dion and Peabo Bryson as opposed to the one sung by" Lansbury.

 Industry awards

 At the 35th Grammy Awards, "Beauty and the Beast" won the award for Best Pop Performance by a Duo or Group With Vocals.
-Additionally, the song was nominated for Record of the Year and Song of the Year, but lost both to Eric Clapton's "Tears in Heaven".
+The song was also nominated for Record of the Year and Song of the Year, but lost both to Eric Clapton's "Tears in Heaven".
 In Canada, "Beauty and the Beast" won a Juno Award for Single of the Year, beating Dion's own "If You Asked Me To".
-In 1993, "Beauty and the Beast" also won an ASCAP Film and Television Music Award and ASCAP Pop Award for most performed song in the United States.
-Awarding the Dion-Bryson version an 'A' grade, Grantland ranked the song second in its article "Counting Down the Top 10 in ...
-KIDS MUSIC!", while Refinery29 ranked it the fifth greatest cover of a Disney song.
+In 1993, the song also received an ASCAP Film and Television Music Award and an ASCAP Pop Award for most performed song in the United States.

+Awarding the Dion–Bryson version an 'A' grade, Grantland ranked the song second in its article "Counting Down the Top 10 in ...
+Kids Music!", while Refinery29 ranked it the fifth greatest cover of a Disney song.
 AXS included "Beauty and the Beast" among Dion's "Top five song lyrics or verses".